Jama Hassan Khalif

 Jama Hassan Khalif is a Somalian politician and a former minister of communication and technology.
-He was appointed in 2022 by the prime Minister of Sudan, Hamza Abdi Barre, and in 2024 he was replaced by Mohamed Adam Moalim.
+He was appointed in 2022 by the prime minister of Sudan, Hamza Abdi Barre, and in 2024 he was replaced by Mohamed Adam Moalim.

 TikTok, Telegram and 1Xbet ban

-During Jama's tenure, he ordered the ban on TikTok, Telegram and 1Xbet apps.
-According to him, the ban was to curb misinformation and the display of horrific contents on the internet.
+During Khalif's tenure, he ordered a ban on TikTok, Telegram and 1Xbet apps.
+He claimed the ban was to curb misinformation and the display of horrific contents on the internet.

+Ambassador tenure

+Khalif was appointed as the ambassador of Somalia to South Sudan and Niger.
+He presented his credentials to president Salva Kiir Mayardit of South Sudan on 20 November 2024 and to president Abdourahamane Tchiani of Niger on 15 January 2026.
+He moreover presented his credentials to President of Burkina Faso Ibrahim Traoré on 25 June 2026.